Why — and how — media literacy must show how good journalism works

 MORE: Al Jazeera did a report about about the Kenya show, including also the version that preceded it in Armenia and the one that it inspired in Bolivia.

 Another variation in this strategy holds promise even if it does not yet have research support: face-to-face conversations with working journalists.
 When done right, such sessions can enrich students’ understanding of professional journalism and give journalists myth-busting insights about young people.
 When done badly, however, due to lazy preparation or the visiting journalist’s reliance on boring “war stories,” it can be waste of time.
 From the start, The News Literacy Project in the United States made visits by volunteer journalist the core of its work to help students use a journalistic approach to tell the difference between fact and fiction.
+Lie Detectors provides journalists to classes in Austria, Belgium and Germany, and France education ministry works with news media to make hundreds of such encounters happen during its annual Week of the Press in School.
+In 2022, the Pulitzer Center made available for virtual conversations about racial justice issues with eleven reporters who covered that topic.

 MORE: A guide the author edited for journalists visiting classes is downloadable here. • The Pulitzer Project reported on The News Literacy Project’s continuing search for volunteers to visit classes, now also virtual as part of its Checkology initiative.